neofob/quickscope/README.md

 single file code examples meant to be used with the installed quickscope package (this package).
 They come with a GNU make file that builds any examples/*.c file into a quickscope enabled program.
-You can write a quickscope oscilloscope program by calling just 4 functions.
+You can write a quickscope oscilloscope program by calling just 4 C API functions.

 ### If You Like What You See